guestdaniel/GuestOxenham2022/README.md

 ├── supplemental_figure_1    # Scripts to generate the supplemental figure
-├── util                     # Miniature package to provide some functions used across repo (e.g., stimuli) ├── config.R                 # Short script to provide constants/configs shared across all R files ├── LICENSE                  # License file for the code contained in this repository ├── LICENSE_data             # License file for the behavioral data contained in this repository └── README.md                # This README file
+├── util                     # Miniature package to provide some functions used across repo (e.g., stimuli) ├── config.R                 # Short script to provide constants/configs shared across all R files ├── Dockerfile               # Dockerfile used to generate Docker image ├── LICENSE                  # License file for the code contained in this repository ├── LICENSE_data             # License file for the behavioral data contained in this repository └── README.md                # This README file